elasticdotventures/awesome-openscad/generative-openscad/README.md

 I can envision (someday, in the distant future) to have a simulation pipeline for the objects that provides a cognitive agent that can understand project requirements with the means to both generate & subsequently evaluate the performance of the object and then theorize a better design which it can submit to the simulation on the subsequent iteration.

-# Next Steps

-## Pre-toil tasks
-    * build a map/index of openscad code libraries on the Internet (this repo)
-    * build tool to download & validate objects listed in the awesome-openscad repo.
-    * render STL's & 2D views from 12 orientations (top, bottom, 4 sides)
-    * create (introspectively transpile?) compositional test harnesses for openscad objects from lib for use in learning.
-    * OPTIONAL: thingiverse, grabcad, kicad, any other parts libraries with STL's for more objects

-## Task A: "LM" Language Model /text description/ to OpenSCAD syntax
-My proposed approach:

-* use instructional GPT-Instruct similar compositional approach like DALLE-2 or CLIP, but with open image models
-* create an LM codex that can output valid openscad code (using the pre-toil above)
-* render openscad code into STL's (using the pre-toil above)
-* use has valid parameters/code syntax of codex in reinforcement
-* STRETCH GOAL: adjustable componentization & naming conventions. it is most useful to output an intuitive compositional syntax for writing sensible code (i.e. naming conventions for objects with polymorphic parameters that make sense, so a propellor is named a 'propellor')  🤔: how to measure?

-## Task B: Convert 3d STL or OBJ to equivalent OpenSCAD
-* convert SVG to OpenSCAD (pretty easy)

-## TASK C: show us something cool related to OpenSCAD & AI
-* your idea here.